bozidargm/Fostering-AI-Creativity-Novelty/AI Tendency Towards Obviousness: The Stone Pillar Challenge/Images/README.md

 ---

-This folder contains all the screenshots taken from the interactive dialogue session where the "The Stone Pillar Challenge" project was conceived and developed.
+This folder contains all the screenshots taken from the interactive dialogue session where the "The Stone Pillar Challenge" project was conceived and developed, and the task image.

 ---